rkendall/reffix/README.md

 `ref [options] [--] [working_directory]`

-Each option has an abbreviated (`-o`) and a full (`--option`) version that can be used interchangeably. `working_directory` is the starting path to use for parsing files.
+Each option has a short (`-o`) and a long (`--option`) version that you can use interchangeably.
+Short options can be combined into a single argument (for example, `-ste`). `working_directory` is the starting path to use for parsing files.
 It defaults to the directory from which the command is executed.
 If `working_directory` is preceded by option arguments, it must be immediately preceded by `--`.

 ### Error Correction

-- `-e --errors` - List broken references and files containing them.
+- `-e --errors` - List broken references and files containing them, then prompt to fix the errors.
 This option is engaged by default if none of the reporting options below are engaged.
 - `-m --mode` - The type of references to work with.
 Specify the argument `default` to parse `import` and `require` statements in JavaScript files.
 Specify `html` to parse `href` and `src` attributes in HTML files.
 If `-m` is omitted, the `default` mode is used.
 - `-n --no-prompts` - Fix errors without prompting (unless overridden by `-r`).
 - `-r --report-only` - Don't fix errors, just show the report.
+(Overrides `-n`.)

 ### Filtering

 All lists of names or globs, as described below, must be separated by commas.
-If a pattern contains a `*` it should be should be enclosed in quotes, or the `*` should be escaped (`\*`).
+If a pattern contains a `*`, the pattern should be should be enclosed in quotes, or the `*` should be escaped (`\*`).

 - `-d --dirs <directory_globs>` - Exclude specified directories from parsing.
 Provide a list of directory names or globs to exclude.
 The names are added to the default list of `'.*,node_modules,build'`.
 - `-f --files <source_globs> [target_globs]` - Filter the files that are analyzed and repaired.
 Provide a glob or list of globs to specify the source (referencing) and target (referenced) files that should be included or excluded.
 For example, `'!*Spec.js,*.js'`.
 Overrides the default filter, which is `'*.js,*.jsx' '*.*'`. `source_globs` is required.
 If you wish to filter only target files, enter `''` for `source_globs`.
+- `-c --config <filepath>` - Load a custom configuration file located at the specified path.
+This can specify more-advanced parsing options (see below).

 ### Reporting